 Items with multiple funder names but no award numbers may be deposited without a fundgroup.

-At a minimum, a funding data deposit must contain a funder_name and funder_identifier assertion.
+At a minimum, a funding data deposit must contain either a roror a funder_name and funder_identifier assertion, and using the ROR id is preferred.
 Deposits with just an award_number assertion are not allowed.
-A funder_name, funder_identifier, and award_number should be included in deposits whenever possible.
+A ror or nested funder_name\funder_identifierandaward_number should be included in deposits whenever possible.
+If a ROR id is used, it should not include a funder_name or funder_identifier.

-If the funder name cannot be matched in the Registry, you may submit funder_name only, and the funding body will be reviewed and considered for addition to the official Registry.
+If the funder name cannot be matched in ROR or the Open Funder Registry, you may submit funder_name only, and the funding body will be reviewed and considered for addition to the official Registry.
 Until it is added to the Registry, the deposit will not be considered a valid funding record and will not appear in funding search or the REST API.

 As demonstrated in Example 3 below, items with several award numbers associated with a single funding organization should be grouped together by enclosing the funder_name, funder_identifier, and award_number(s) within a fundgroup assertion.